 Rob Collard is currently one of the most experienced drivers in the British Touring Car Championship.
 He debuted in BTCC in 2000, collecting more than 500 starts since then.
 Collard was victorious in 15 races, but he never clinched the overall title.

-His biggest success was the Independent's Cup title in 2003 while his career-best result in the overall standings was the 5th place in 2012.
+His biggest success was the Independent's Cup title in 2003 while his career-best result in the overall standings was the 5th place in 2012 and 2017.
 Earlier in his career, he was driving Nissan, Renault, Vauxhall, MG and Seat touring cars.
 From 2008 to 2018, he competed with BMWs and then switched to Vauxhall in 2019.

 Robert Collard was born on October 1, 1968, in Frimley, Hampshire.
 He is the second generation racer in a family, as his father Mick “Duffy” Collard was also a professional racing driver.
 He was the 1979 British Hot Rod Champion and 1980 Hot Rod World Champion.
 Rob's sons Ricky and Jordan are also racing drivers.